DanieleFalanga/Network_Infrastructures/Polverini/1.Optical Network/Optical Network.md

-Optical Network connects users with optical fiber cables.
+<mark style="background: #FF5582A6;">Optical</mark> Network connects users with optical fiber cables.
-First generation of optical networks are called Passive optical Network because it is composed by passive component like passive splitter.
+First generation of optical networks are called Passive optical Network <mark class="hltr-orange">because</mark> it is composed by passive component like passive splitter.

 Another big difference between first generations of optical network is that the routing, switching and other intelligent function are handled by electronics.